 Academic Advising at St. Mary’s

-Due to the move to online classes for the remainder of the semester, there will be no in-person Priority Advising appointments.
+Due to the move to online classes, there will be no in-person advising appointments.
 Instead, we have moved to an online advising format where you will be advised via email, Zoom, Skype or phone.

 Academic Advising Success

 The partnership between a student and their advisers helps build a strong foundation for academic success at St. Mary’s University.

 After the first year of the Academic Advising program, students weighed in on how the program benefited them.